guardrailsio/qa-automation-challenge/README.md

 ## Integration Testing Exercise

 Great, now that you're done with Cypress, we would also want to ensure our APIs are doing their jobs correctly.
-Still within our [awesome juice e-commerce](https://juice-shop.herokuapp.com/), find the APIs endpoints and test the following scenarios:
+Still within the [awesome OWASP Juice shop](https://juice-shop.herokuapp.com/), find the APIs endpoints and test the following scenarios:

 1. Sign in the user, add 1 item to the basket, verify that 1 item is in the basket
 2. Same as previous scenario but add 2 items instead of 1 to the basket